 Horus of Buto

-Horus of Buto (also known as Horus the Behdetite or Horus of Pe) is a potent manifestation of the falcon god Horus, closely tied to the ancient northern city of Buto (Per-Wadjet), one of Egypt’s oldest and most sacred cult centres.
+Horus of Buto (also known as Horus the Behdetite or Horus of Pe) is a potent manifestation of the falcon god Horus, closely tied to the ancient northern city of Dendera (Per-Wadjet), one of Egypt’s oldest and most sacred cult centres.
 This revered Delta city, home to the cobra goddess Wadjet, guardian of Lower Egypt, was steeped in the divine symbolism of kingship and celestial protection.

 In temple reliefs from the later periods, particularly under the Greco-Roman rulers, Horus of Buto appears in a striking form: lion-headed, radiant with solar ferocity.